Visit three Eastern Europe important countries Romania, Northern Bulgaria and Republic of Moldova. Departure and arrival in Bucharest.

 Reaching Chisinau in the evening you can enjoy a Moldavian dinner and taste one of its famous wines.

 In the morning we take a sightseeing tour of Chisinau and admire Chisinau best tourist attractions.
 Visit Cathedral Park and Nativity Cathedral –the main church for the city.
 The Triumphant arch constructed in 1841 is the center piece of The Great National Assembly Square.

 Stefan the Great Monument is the gateway to another beautiful park of the same name.
 This monument is dedicated to Stephen III of Moldovia who in the 15th century achieved European fame by resisting the Turkish attacks.
 At the city’s artisan market and flea market you can find handmade crafts, paintings and relics from the Soviet days.

-Military Museum, containing all sorts of Soviet Era military vehicles and Puskin Museum where Pushkin lived when in exile from Russia can be visited during Cisinau sightseeing tour.
+Military Museum, containing all sorts of Soviet Era military vehicles and Pushkin Museum where Pushkin lived when in exile from Russia can be visited during Chisinau sightseeing tour.

 Located in the north-eastern part of the Romania, Iasi was for many centuries the crossing point of the most important trade routes linking Poland, Hungary, Russia and Constantinople.